 A variety of tests and investigations may be needed to diagnose LCH.
 Tests are likely to include the removal of a sample of cells from an affected part of the body (a biopsy).
 This is usually done in an operation under a general anaesthetic.
 The cells are then examined under a microscope.
 X-rays are taken of the bones, the skull and the lungs.
 Blood and urine tests will also be done.
 Additional scans and tests may be required depending on which parts of your child’s body is affected.
 These tests help the doctors decide whether the disease is a single-system or multi-system type.

 When your child is having the tests, they may need to stay in hospital.
 Any tests and investigations that your child needs will be explained to you.

 Single-system LCH may disappear on its own without any treatment.
 In some children, treatment such as surgery and corticosteroids (such as prednisolone) may be used.
 Multi-system LCH is usually treated with chemotherapy and corticosteroids.
 The length of treatment varies from child to child.

-Chemotherapy is anti-cancer (cytotoxic) medication that can destroy cancer cells, and corticosteroids are hormonal substances that are naturally produced in the body.
+Chemotherapy is an anti-cancer (cytotoxic) medication that can destroy cancer cells, and corticosteroids are hormonal substances that are naturally produced in the body.
 Both chemotherapy and corticosteroids can help to destroy the LCH cells.

 Side effects of treatment